 You don’t want to spend more than 30% of your income on these things.
 If possible, spend less so you can dedicate more money to reaching your financial goals.

 The typical U.S. household has an income of $53,046 per year.
 After taxes, that amount probably comes to about $37,000.
 Based on this income, you should expect to spend about $18,500 on fixed costs, $7,400 on financial goals, and $11,100 on flexible spending.

 If you do not have enough money to meet your current level of spending, then you either need to find a better source of income or reduce the amount of money that you spend each month.

 Checking Your Credit’s Health

 Checking your credit report will also help you identify ways that you can improve your score.
-It’s usually most helpful to repay existing debts.
+Take a look at your existing debts and see where you could be lowering your credit utilization ratio (the amount of credit you are using compared to the total amount of credit you have available to you).
 Companies compare the amount you owe to the amount of credit you can access.
 If you have a credit card with a $5,000 limit, but you only owe $500, then you’re in good shape.
 If you owe $4,500 on that card, companies will want to avoid you or charge considerably higher interest rates.

-Never make the minimum payment on your credit card bill.
+For this reason, you should never make the minimum payment on your credit card bill if possible.
 Doing so can make it nearly impossible to get out of debt.
 If you owe the average $15,611 on a credit card that charges 22% in interest, it will take you about 17 years to repay the full debt.
-Perhaps even worse, you will end up spending over $28,600 repaying the $15,611 debt.
+Even worse, you will end up spending over $28,600 repaying the $15,611 debt.